Edt-2000/Edt-2000/README.md

 You can send any `action` with this system, so more complex sets can be made to make live-control of the system much easier.
 We are developing a button-box with Arcade buttons with a small display to have multiple cues available at the touch of a nice tactile hardware button.
 For now, the Edt-Control has these cues in a grid making them accessible by touchscreen.

+### Images / Assets

+For the `Edt-Vidt`, you can use your own assets by placing them in the `TypeScript/Edt-Vidt/public/assets/media-by-group` folder, in subfolders which then become the title of the `asset-group`.
+For instance: `TypeScript/Edt-Vidt/public/assets/media-by-group/SongTitle/001.jpg` will give you an asset called 001 in the content group `SongTitle`.

 ## Using the system
 The system is quite complex and consists of many parts that all have to be configured to 'see' each other on a network.
 We currently hard-code IP addresses into the code; these configuration files can be found in the `Shared` folder.
 If you plan to use this system for your own performance, take a look at those files and adjust where needed.